micedreams/CV/readme.md

 1. Marketfeed (June 2022- October 2022)

-   This is a fin-tech company that helps users get educated about stocks, investments, and how to increase personal wealth.
+   This fin-tech company helps users learn about stocks, investments, and how to increase personal wealth.
    * Technologies used:  Dart, Flutter, Firebase.
    * Worked on front-end stories that involved, Cloud-Firestore and Flutter mobile app.
    * Worked on refactoring the existing solution architecture from MVVM to BLoc to make it more efficient and functional.